 The Marker Price Oversight Committee ("MPOC") shall review application of the Marker Price Formula in determining the daily Marker Price.
 Composition of MPOC shall include: Senior Executive Officer (or delegate)

-Chief Legal and Compliance Officer (or delegate)
+CCO/Head of Compliance (or delegate)

 Chief Liaison Officer (or delegate)